What is Design?

 - Identify the Problem or Need to Design.

 This is the first and most important stage in the design process.
-It is necessary to clearly understand and identify the problem.
+It is necessary to clearly understand and identify the problem with the help of AutoCAD Course in Pune.
 A design problem often begins with an abstract idea in the designer’s mind.
 Design activity occurs in response to the individual’s need.
 The designer has to establish the need for a new product, system or a machine and then develop a problem statement based on the design need.
 If there is no need there is no design.

 To identify the problem, ask what do you need to accomplish?
 Break down the need into small manageable pieces – Some of them might already have solutions!
 Ask others for input if you are unfamiliar with the topic.
 Search for options that can be used to solve the problem.
 Search for their drawbacks and where they lack to solve the problem.